The Roman Catholic Diocese of Portsmouth

 You will be an ACA/CIMA/ACCA qualified accountant.

-It will be advantageous if you have experience in working with charities and particularly faith-based charities.
+It will be advantageous if the candidate has experience in working with charities and particularly faith-based charities.

 You will have an understanding and sympathy with the mission and values of the Catholic Church.